mizuhomorioka/Vessel-project/README.md

 - Organized CSS better than the first one
 - scraping
 ## Issues
-- Although I did scraping, I couldn't do the whole, so the data is not perfect.
+- Although I did scraping, I couldn't do the whole because of the amount, so the data is not perfect.